bravosix-07/Task-2-Team-Deimos-trials-/README.md

                };
             };

-   3. Now, we create a "global_planner.cpp" file that will contain our algorithm :
+   4. Now, we create a "global_planner.cpp" file that will contain our algorithm .

+      In that file, copy-paste the code given in the src/global_planner/src/global_planner.cpp given in the repo.

+      OR

+      Just download the "global_planner.cpp" from the repo and place in the src/global_planner/src/ directory

-   4. We will now integrate our package with ROS as a plugin :
+   5. We will now integrate our package with ROS as a plugin :

        Open the CMAkeLists.txt file in the global_planner package and add this line :